Three Day Course

-3.30/4p.m – Visit to Le Père Mahieu Ciderie where the best of Normandy’s organic apples are transformed into the most delicious drinks in the forms of cider, pommeau, calvados and apple juice.
-After a guided tour of the distillery and a walk up to the orchards (weather permitting) we sample the various ciders, calvados, pommeau and apple juice.
+4:00 PM Visit to Le Père Mahieu Cidrerie where the best of Normandy’s organic apples are transformed into the most delicious drinks in the forms of cider, pommeau, calvados and apple juice.
+After a guided tour of the distillery the various ciders, calvados, pommeau and apple juice are sampled.
+A walk up to the orchards (weather permitting) is suggested to those who’d like a breath of fresh air.

 Evening free – restaurant recommendations and reservations are made for you where necessary.